Curbside Collection – Garbage, Compost, and Recycling

 - Shredded paper should be placed in a clear bag, tied and placed in the recycle cart

 All of these items can be placed loose inside the recycling cart.
 Items that contained a food product or other item such as laundry detergent should be given a quick rinse then placed inside the cart.
+The maximum weight for a recycling bin is 152 kg.

 Why is NO GLASS accepted in the BLUE cart?